openorch/openorch/README.md

   </div>
 </p>

-Originally built as a local ChatGPT alternative, OpenOrch rapidly evolved into a powerful, language-agnostic microservices platform for AI application development.
+Originally built as a local ChatGPT alternative, OpenOrch quickly evolved into a powerful, language-agnostic microservices platform for AI application development.

-Highlights:

-- Can be used as an on-premise ChatGPT alternative.
+## Why We Built OpenOrch

+We started with simple goals:

+- Run AI models locally without relying on cloud-based services.
+- Expose those models over a network for easy access.
+- Make it work with multiple GPUs and machines.

+As we began building AI applications on top, we quickly realized:

+- Despite years (decades) of experience with microservices, we still weren’t happy with the available platforms—so we built one that actually fit our needs.
+- With over a decade of experience in microservices and distributed systems, we turned OpenOrch into a flexible, scalable backend framework.
+- We also started implementing features that let us eliminate infrastructure components we disliked setting up every time—like Kubernetes, Docker Compose/Swarm, service discovery, and reverse proxies.

+## Highlights

+- On-premise ChatGPT alternative – Run your AI models locally.
-- OpenOrch is like a web framework, but built for microservices and distributed environments.
-We like to think of it as the Angular of the backend—designed for large, scalable enterprise codebases, offering more flexibility than traditional monolithic web frameworks.
+- A "microservices-first" web framework – Think of it like Angular for the backend, built for large, scalable enterprise codebases.
-- It includes built-in services for common tasks like file uploads, downloads, user management, and more.
+- Out-of-the-box services – Includes built-in file uploads, downloads, user management, and more.
-- Reduces infrastructure complexity by functioning as a container orchestrator, reverse proxy, and more.
+- Infrastructure simplification – Acts as a container orchestrator, reverse proxy, and more.
-- Supports multiple databases with its own built-in ORM.
+- Multi-database support – Comes with its own built-in ORM.
-- Designed to integrate with various AI platforms, including LlamaCpp and StableDiffusion.
+- AI integration – Works with LlamaCpp, StableDiffusion, and other AI platforms.

 ## Starting